-Because the District did not have documentation supporting whether it provided eligible equipment to students and school staff with actual unmet need, it cannot demonstrate compliance with the program's requirements.
+Because the District did not have documentation supporting whether it provided eligible equipment to students with actual unmet need, it cannot demonstrate compliance with the program's requirements.
 Given the nature of the program and circumstances, it is likely that at least some of the equipment the District charged to the award addressed unmet needs.
-However, the lack of a documented assessment of students' and staff's actual unmet need means that most costs are unsupported.
+However, the lack of a documented assessment of students' actual unmet need means that most costs are unsupported.
 Since we do not have a reasonable basis for estimating how much of the District's expenditures are allowable, we are questioning all unsupported costs.

-Federal regulations require the State Auditor's Office to report known questioned costs that are greater than \$25,000 for each type of compliance requirement.
+Federal regulations require the Office of the Washington State Auditor to report known questioned costs that are greater than \$25,000 for each type of compliance requirement.
 We question costs when we find the District does not have adequate documentation to support expenditures.